Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Conclusion

 \section{Conclusion}

-21CMMC is a publicly available MCMC sampler of 21cmFAST, a semi-numerical simulator of the 21 cm signal.
+21CMMC is a publicly available MCMC sampler of 21cmFAST, a seminumerical simulator of the 21 cm signal.
 Among other free parameters, 21cmFAST allows the user to pick from two ``bubble-finding'' algorithms in the simulation, described in \citet{Mesinger07}, \citet{Zahn07}, \citet{zahn11}, and \citet{Mesinger11}.
 The two algorithms differ in their treatment of ionized regions of the IGM, with bubble-finding algorithm 1 flagging the entire region satisfying the ionization criteria while bubble-finding algorithm 2 ionizes only the central pixel.
 This difference manifests itself as a different rate of reionization, among other topological differences, between the two algorithms with bubble-finding algorithm 1 light-cones ionizing quicker than bubble-finding algorithm 2 light-cones with all else being equal.
-Nominally, algorithm 1 is more accurate \citep{Mesinger11} but algorithm 2 is the default due to its computational efficiency.
+Which algorithm is the more physically accurate is unclear, however, algorithm 2 is the default due to its computational efficiency.

 In this work, we examined 21CMMC's model dependence between the sampler and the input data.
 We do so by performing in-domain and out-of-domain runs of 21CMMC on 100 pairs of light-cones, which differ only by whether they were simulated with bubble-finding algorithm 1 or 2.
 We then compare recovered values of $\zeta$ and $T_{vir}^{min}$ between runs.
 We find that 21CMMC is unable to accurately return $\zeta$ for out-of-domain runs.
 We also find that 21CMMC suffers a weak model dependence in recovering $T_{vir}^{min}$.
 That 21CMMC returns $T_{vir}^{min}$ somewhat accurately is likely a consequence of our choice of parameterization and not a quality of $T_{vir}^{min}$.
 Meanwhile the strong dependence 21CMMC exhibits in returning $\zeta$ is due to the fact that the precise difference between the two bubble-finding algorithms is degenerate with $\zeta$.
 This results in 21CMMC being completely unable to return $\zeta$ in out-of-domain runs.
 Had we chosen not to sample $\zeta$, however, and varied $T_{vir}^{min}$ alongside a parameter uncorrelated with the speed of reionization, 21CMMC likely would have exhibited a stronger model dependence in returning $T_{vir}^{min}$ than shown in this work.